-The electronic cigarette: a tool for transition
+The electronic cigarette: a transition tool

 Hypnosis: reprogramming the unconscious

-- Advantage: Often rapid effectiveness (sometimes a single session is enough).
+- Advantage : Often rapid effectiveness (sometimes a single session is enough).

-Acupuncture and laser: stimulation of energy flows
+Acupuncture and laser: the stimulation of flows

 Phytotherapy and aromatherapy: the power of plants